Please refer to our DISCLOSURE STATEMENT.

 Money for Homeschooling From the Government

-In some states, you may get a tax credit or be able to take a deduction, but many homeschooling families are against that.
+Even though you aren’t paid to homeschool (in the traditional sense), in some states you may get a tax credit or be able to take a deduction.

-Many homeschooling families believe that the government should not regulate homeschooling in any way and it is feared that tax credits or deductions are just the beginning of allowing the government into your homeschooling world.
+Many homeschooling families believe that the government should not regulate homeschooling in any way.
+Some families fear that tax credits or deductions are just the beginning of allowing the government into your homeschooling world.